Your Horoscope This Week: August 17 To 23

 Aries Sun & Rising:

-By Thursday, the sun moves into Virgo, and on Friday the Virgo New Moon sparks a refresh in your routines and rituals.
-This is your cosmic chance to get organized — not in a perfectionist way, but in a grounded, body-honoring way.
+By Friday, the sun moves into Virgo, and later that day the Virgo New Moon sparks a refresh in your routines and rituals.
+This is your cosmic chance to get organised — not in a perfectionist way, but in a grounded, body-honouring way.
 How can you support your nervous system more consistently?
-It’s time to romanticize the small stuff: fresh sheets, clean inboxes, meal prepping with music on.
+It’s time to romanticise the small stuff: fresh sheets, clean inboxes, meal prepping with music on.
 Start small.
 The seeds you plant now in your day-to-day life will blossom into bigger transformations over the next six months.

 Taurus Sun & Rising: